bishabosha/tiger-site-gen/_docs/articles/004 - the-case-for-operation-mirrors.md

 ---
 layout: article
-title: Just declare your services: the case for operation mirrors
+title: Just declare your services: Introducing operation mirrors
-published: 22-May-2024
+published: 13-Jun-2024
 ---

+One of Scala 3's greatest strengths is the new metaprogramming system (including support for automatic type-class derivation).
+Even though it is very is powerful, you don't need to be a genius to get started with it.
+Read on to learn about [ops-mirror](https://github.com/bishabosha/ops-mirror), a new library I published to help derive type-classes for function interfaces, not just data types.

+At Scalar 2024 I presented ["Mirrors for operations, not data"](https://www.youtube.com/watch?v=zYl117VzSGA).
+The talk shows how to use [type-class derivation](https://docs.scala-lang.org/scala3/reference/contextual/derivation.html) to create schemas from simple trait definitions; and then use the schema to define type-safe webservers and clients for the same API.
+The core utility behind this use case is a new library I published, [ops-mirror](https://github.com/bishabosha/ops-mirror).

-Scala 3's greatest strength is the powerful new metaprogramming system, which doesn't require you to be a genius to get started.
-At Scalar 2024 [I presented](https://www.youtube.com/watch?v=zYl117VzSGA){target="_blank"} a way to use metaprogramming to derive schema descriptions automatically from simple trait definitions.
+a way to use metaprogramming to derive schema descriptions automatically from simple trait definitions.
 It turns out this is a great building block to create declarative frameworks, such as a simple web server.

-> All the code and demos in this article can be found at [bishabosha/ops-mirror](https://github.com/bishabosha/ops-mirror), and also you can see the slides for my talk ["Mirrors for operations, not data"](https://speakerdeck.com/bishabosha/mirrors-for-operations-not-data-3e9bd880-ef29-4937-ba17-d96a27bafba0).
+> All the code and demos in this article can be found at [bishabosha/ops-mirror](https://github.com/bishabosha/ops-mirror), or you can watch the talk ["Mirrors for operations, not data"](https://www.youtube.com/watch?v=zYl117VzSGA).

 Recently I spoke at [Scalar 2024](https://scalar-conf.com) conference in Warsaw about [type class derivation](https://docs.scala-lang.org/scala3/reference/contextual/derivation.html).
 It's a powerful mechanism, but so far only supports data types.
 I propose we can extend it to support operations, aka interfaces.